The Risks of Municipal Bonds

 Reasons For the Low Default Rate

-Keep in mind, a defaulted bond does not necessarily go to zero – investors can typically expect some degree of recovery.
+Keep in mind, the price of a defaulted bond does not necessarily go to zero – investors can typically expect some degree of recovery.
 In a 2009 study, the investment firm Asset Dedication offers the following summary of the likelihood of defaults in the municipal market: “...there are a number of safeguards in the municipal bond market that reduce the likelihood of high default rates...
 Improved regulation, transparency and oversight have brought more structure to the market.
 Bond insurance provides investors with an added layer of protection...
 In addition to the number of safeguards that help improve investors’ ability to evaluate municipal bonds, from a practical perspective, defaulting on bonds would essentially lock the issuer out of the market.
 Since the bond market is the best source of financing for municipalities, defaulting simply does not make sense.”

 The Role of Interest Rate Risk

 While default risk is low, municipal bonds are subject to interest rate risk, or the risk that rising rates will lead to falling prices.
 This is particularly true for investors in bond funds and exchange-traded funds (ETFs) that invest in munis.
 If Treasury yields go up (meaning that prices are falling) it is very likely that municipal bonds will follow suit.
 Investors will therefore see their principal value decline even if defaults remain low.

-As a result, it's essential to make sure that the investment you choose is suitable for your time horizon and objectives.
+As a result, it's essential to make sure that the investment you choose is suitable for your time horizon, objectives, and risk tolerance.
 When assessing a fund, it pays to look carefully to see how the manager performed in down markets, what kind of track record he or she has, and the quality of the securities in which the fund is invested.